The tour begins at the award-winning Swift House Inn in

 arrange your own transportation to the Swift House Inn at your own expense.

-Please call one of the following taxi companies: Benway's Taxi (telephone
+Please call one of the following taxi companies: Jessica's Vital Transit (telephone

 For guests driving to the tour, check in time at the Swift

-is available without charge at the Swift House during your stay in Middlebury.
+Parking is available without charge at the Swift House during your stay in

 VBT Pre-Trip Extension guests: You have another morning to

 enjoy Burlington.
-At 1:45 p.m., the shuttle company will meet and transfer you
+At 1:30 pm, the shuttle company will meet and transfer you to

-to the Swift House Inn in Middlebury.
-The shuttle will stop at the airport to
+the Swift House Inn in Middlebury.
+This transfer is only available to guests

 clothes for a bike fitting and brief cycling-skills clinic.
 This will be